artakhak/IoC.Configuration/docs/xml-configuration-file/element-service.rst

         <!--...-->
     </services>

-An instance of type **SharedServices.Implementations.Interface4_Impl1** will be injected as a constructor parameter or into properties when interface **SharedServices.Interfaces.IInterface4** is requested.
+An instance of type **SharedServices.Implementations.Interface4_Impl1** will be injected as a constructor parameter or into properties by dependency injection, when interface **SharedServices.Interfaces.IInterface4** is requested.

 Here is an example of injecting **SharedServices.Implementations.Interface4_Impl1** as a constructor parameter **interface4**.